-Governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
-As part of this process, governing bodies and proprietors should ensure their school or college has appropriate filters and monitoring systems in place.
+The Local Academy Committee and the Trust Board are doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
+As part of this process, the Local Academy Committee and the Trust Board ensure their schools have appropriate filters and monitoring systems in place and that there is regular review of their effectiveness.

-Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, governing bodies and proprietors should consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.
+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, the Local Academy Committee also considers the age range of their pupils, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.